South Buller Pass provides access to Ribbon Lake from the west in Kananaskis Country, Alberta, Canada.

-I gear up and walk the short distance, back across the Smith-Dorrien Trail, to the clearly marked trailhead just a few metres past roadside.
-My initial goal is the 7.5 KM (4.7 mile), one-way hike with 670 m (2,200 ft) of net elevation to the 2,484 m (8,150 ft) South Buller Pass.
+Gearing up and and walking the short distance back to cross the Smith-Dorrien Trail, finds the clearly marked trail-head just a few meters past roadside.
+The initial goal is the 7.5 KM (4¾ mile), one-way hike with 670 m (2,200 ft) of net elevation to the 2,484 m (8,150 ft) South Buller Pass.

-The trail immediately crosses a wooden bridge over Buller Creek and into some of the most beautiful trail I have ever seen.
+The trail immediately crosses a wooden bridge over Buller Creek and onto some impressive forest trail.
 The sun is filtered by lush, aromatic forest on this fair weather day.

 A short while later, this luscious trail crosses another wooden foot-bridge into the cool refreshing shade of dense forest.
 Elevation initially increases gently and gradually.